Loloppe/BeatSaber_BeatmapScanner/README.md

 # BeatSaber_BeatmapScanner
 This plugin display new values on a mobile UI:
-- Difficulty algorithm (LackWiz)
+- Difficulty to pass (LackWiz)
-- Tech algorithm (LackWiz)
+- Tech (LackWiz)
 - ScoreSaber star rating
 - BeatLeader star rating
 - Peak BPM (one-hand)
-- Slider count
+- Slider %
-- Crouch wall count
+- Linear %
 - Bomb Reset and Reset count (Can be slightly misleading since tech can be detected as reset.
-Example: 135 degree wrist roll)
+Example: 135+ degree wrist roll)
-- If the map got any V3 element (arc and/or chain)
+- Crouch wall count

 Configuration include:
 - Turning on/off the UI and the handle